Mexican-Style Shrimp Cocktail/ Coctel de Camaron

 Most people stumble on the first ingredient of these incredibly delicious margaritas.
 Cucumbers?
 In a margarita?
 Sounds like creativity gone awry to some, while those thinking outside the box imagine the refreshing, melon-like flavor that cucumber can offer to sweetened lime and tequila.
 No orange liqueur here to dull the crisp freshness.

 1 16-oz.
-English cucumber or 2 8-oz. cucumbers for 3 cups thin-sliced, peeled, seeded cucumber, plus extra cucumber slices
+English cucumber or 2 8-oz. cucumbers for 3 cups thin-sliced, peeled, seeded cucumber, plus extra cucumber slices for garnish

 1½ cups 100% agave silver tequila (we like El Milagro or Cazadores)